JasselD/JasselNotes/Y2S2/COMP609/Exam/Business Continuity & Disaster Recovery.md

 # Data Storage and Redundancy & Backup
 - What?
-	- Copying importatn information to another medium or offsite location for disaster recovery purposes
+	- Copying important information to another medium or offsite location for disaster recovery purposes

 # Backup Strategy: 5 W's
 1. What should be backed up?